ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 For each RichText element type, you can configure custom data attributes or CSS classes that the user can select when working in Online Editor.

-Custom data attributes allow adding new attributes to existing Rich Text elements, such as headings or lists, which are added in the form of data-ezattribute-<attribute_name>="<value>".
+Custom data attributes allow adding new attributes to existing Rich Text elements, such as headings or lists, which are added in the form of `data-ezattribute-<attribute_name>="<value>"`.

 See [Extend Online Editor](extend_online_editor.md#custom-data-attributes) for more information